dask/zict/doc/source/index.rst

 Thread-safety
 -------------
+Most classes in this library are thread-safe.
-This library is only partially thread-safe.
-Refer to the documentation of the individual mappings for details.
+Refer to the documentation of the individual mappings for exceptions.

 API
 ---